edhowland/vish/Syntax.md

 ### Inheritance

-In Vish, there is no direct mechansim to achieve inheritance.
+In Vish, there is no direct mechanisim to achieve inheritance.
 But, this can be accomplished with the addition above.

 ```